Denis Fahey: View of history

 In Fahey's doctrine, history was to be understood as the "account for the acceptance or rejection of Our Lord's programme for order".
 He argued that the medieval guild system had come closest to reaching the programme, and that since then society had gone into decay as it moved away from the ideal.
 The three main events in this process of decay had been the Protestant Reformation, the French Revolution and the October Revolution, the last being initiated by Satan.
 Fahey believed that the gradual Sovietization of the British Empire and the United States had begun through the founding of the Fabianism movement.

 Fahey felt that the contemporary Catholic Church faced its greatest challenge from the forces of naturalism, be they invisible (Satan and other demons) or visible (Jews and Freemasons).
 Tapping into contemporary campaigns by parties such as Cumann na nGaedheal, Fahey wrote a series of articles for John J. O'Kelly's Catholic Bulletin attacking Freemasonry in particular and secret societies in general, referring frequently to the work of Edward Cahill.
-Fahey regularly corresponded with anti-Semitic theorists outside Ireland, such as the British conspiracy theorist Nesta Webster, an important influence.
+Fahey regularly corresponded with antisemitic theorists outside Ireland, such as the British conspiracy theorist Nesta Webster, an important influence.
 His works appeared in the French language in Canada, having been translated by Adrien Arcand.

 He felt that there was a Judeo-Masonic conspiracy against the programme of Christ, and among other statements asserted that Jews had a hand in the propagation of communism.
 As a result, Fahey opposed the Irish Republican Army, which he believed was a communist organisation.